On this page you will find explanations for monitored data in eBMS:

 This type of monitoring is used to obtain butterfly abundances and it has been used for monitoring rare species and butterflies with specific behaviors.
 This method is basically based on monitoring in a specific area for a fixed amount of time, in eBMS is 15 minutes.
-We recommend this type of method for people with some knowledge in butterfly that like to visit different areas and habitats.
+We recommend this type of method for people with some knowledge of butterflies that like to visit different areas and habitats.

-Keeping the same time in areas with similar extension, it will produce standardised results which you can obtain butterfly abundances.
-This method is used for butterflies such as Mellicta Athalia and Argynnis adippe in the United Kingdom.
+Keeping the same time in areas with similar extensions will produce standardised results which you can obtain butterfly abundances.
+This method is used for butterflies such as Melitaea athalia and Argynnis adippe in the United Kingdom.

-If you want to have more information of these methodologies, please refer to the Manual for Butterfly Monitoring and the Butterfly Transect Counts Manual.
+If you want to have more information on these methodologies, please refer to the Manual for Butterfly Monitoring and the Butterfly Transect Counts Manual.
 There may be other methods used for butterfly monitoring.
-For studies on specific species or populations it may be necessary to adopt more complex methods.
+For studies on specific species or populations, it may be necessary to adopt more complex methods.
 Please refer to the list of references below to find more information about other techniques used for butterfly monitoring.